12.3. Polymorphism In Depth

 Review

 Polymorphism is the third and final characteristic that defines the object-oriented paradigm.
-Admittedly, any problem we can solve with polymorphism, we can solve without it.
-However, the polymorphic solution will always be more elegant, compact, and easier to follow - once you understand polymorphism.
-So, if the following discussion seems confusing at times, remember that any alternative solution will involve either maintaining numerous variables, passing them as function arguments, duplicating large amounts of code, or creating, maintaining, passing, and using arrays of function pointers.
-Polymorphism is simple in comparison.
+Admittedly, polymorphism doesn't allow us to solve more problems, but it does allow us to solve them more compactly, elegantly, and clearly.
+If the following discussion seems confusing, remember that any alternative solution will involve either maintaining numerous variables, passing them as function arguments, duplicating large amounts of code, or creating, maintaining, passing, and using arrays of function pointers.
+Polymorphism is simple by comparison.

-A key concept to keep in mind throughout the following discussion is that the compiler uses different algorithms to locate polymorphic functions than it uses to find member variables and non-polymorphic functions.
+A key concept to remember throughout the following discussion is that the compiler uses different algorithms to locate polymorphic functions than it uses to find member variables and non-polymorphic functions.
 In the latter case, the compiler creates simple expressions.
-But polymorphism requires pointers, tables, and address arithmetic.
+But, polymorphism requires pointers, tables, and address arithmetic.

 Function Binding, Part 2